-During recent mining boom, Mongolian iron ore mining sector attracted investors like European Bank of Reconstruction and Development and the China Investment Corp and they invested multi-million investments in some of the large iron ore mining companies.
-As a result, in 2013, iron ore export reached to record level, 15% of total export of Mongolia.
-Since then, however, the amount of export decreased because of the fall in the world price and the decline in the production.
-In 2016, the share of iron ore export in total export was 5%.
+During recent mining boom, Mongolian iron ore mining sector attracted investors like European Bank of Reconstruction and Development and the China Investment Corp who invested multi-millions in some of the large iron ore mining companies.
+As a result, in 2013, iron ore export reached to a record level constituting 15% of total export.
+Since then the amount of export decreased because of the fall in the world price and the decline in the production.
+In 2016, iron ore export constituted 5% of total export.

-Iron ore and steel sector employs around 2,500 workers directly and creates 12,500 jobs indirectly in the domestic supplying and processing industry.
+Iron ore and steel sector employs around 2,500 workers directly and creates 12,500 jobs indirectly in the domestic supply and processing industry.
 There are 5 registered steel plants including Darkhan Metallurgical Plant.
 All of them are small in terms of capacity and struggling to compete with Chinese and Russian quality and price.
 Domestic market of steel is limited as well.
-So, developing domestic steel making sector is not considered a viable strategy in Mongolia (Wuperman, Zorig, Erdenebulgan, & EPCRC, 2015)
+So, developing domestic steel producing industry is not considered as a viable strategy for Mongolia (Wuperman, Zorig, Erdenebulgan, & EPCRC, 2015)